Dr Crokes GAA

 Dr Crokes is a Gaelic football and hurling club based in Killarney in County Kerry, Ireland.
-Notable players include Colm Cooper.
+Notable players include Colm Cooper, Eoin Brosnan, Johnny Buckley and Tony Brosnan.

 Founded in 1886, the club's successes include the capture of the All-Ireland Senior Club Football Championship in 1992 and 2017.
 The club has won the Munster Club Championship on eight occasions - 1991, 1992, 2006, 2011, 2012, 2013, 2016 and 2018.
-The club has won the Kerry Senior Football Championship on thirteen occasions, most recently in the 2018 championship.
+The club has won the Kerry Senior Football Championship on fourteen occasions, most recently in the 2024 Kerry Senior Football Championship.

 Dr Crokes is the only club in Killarney with a hurling team, which has won the Kerry Intermediate Hurling Championship in 1999 and 2001.

 Kerry's 2007 All-Ireland Senior Football Championship winning team was trained by former Dr Crokes trainer Pat O'Shea.
 The 2013 Kerry senior football panel featured five Crokes players (Colm Cooper, Eoin Brosnan, Kieran O'Leary, Johnny Buckley, and Fionn Fitzgerald).
 In 2014, Fionn Fitzgerald and Kieran O'Leary captained the Kerry Senior Football team to All-Ireland victory over Donegal.